SkillsMapper/skillsmapper/fact-service-native/README.md

 Public IP:
 * Connect via socket (internal only if not in authorised network)
-* Connect via IP (if on autorised network)
+* Connect via IP (if on authorised network)
-* Connect via socket from authorised exteral network
+* Connect via socket from authorised external network
 * Connect via Cloud SQL Proxy (Cloud Run provides a proxy)

 Requires Google Libraries: